 Ohio running back Beau Blankenship and wide receiver Chase Cochran speak with the media following Tuesday's practice.
 Position coaches Jesse Williams (DL) and Dwayne Dixon (WR) spoke with the media as well.

-A veteran of the college game for nearly a quarter century, Jesse Williams begins his first year with the Ohio football program as the team's defensive line coach.
+A veteran of the college game for nearly a quarter century, Jesse Williams begins his second year with the Ohio football program as the team's defensive line coach.

-Williams in Athens after spending three years at New Mexico State University.
+Williams came to Athens after spending three years at New Mexico State University.

 During his second year at New Mexico State in 2010, Williams oversaw a defensive line that accounted for 213 tackles, seven sacks, 21 tackles for a loss, three forced fumbles and two fumble recoveries.